coderarjob/meghaos-x86/docs/x86/coding_style.md

 ### (1) Naming
 #### (1.1) Functions

-1. Functions names must be lower Camel case.
+1. Function verb must be lower Camel case.
 Do not separate out words with `_`.
 2. All global functions, that run within kernel space, must have `k` prefix.
 3. After the `k` prefix, module/file name can be placed, in lower case.
-4. After the `k` prefix and the module name, a `_` separates the actual function name verb.
+4. If module name is written after, 'k', then after the module name, a `_` separates the actual function name verb.

    Example:
    ```